The Value of a Name

 While the public usually comes to us looking for information, we often learn something from the questions asked.
 In fact, whenever an issue comes up that we cannot fully answer, I always ask the person to let me know the final outcome.
 When someone asked about assigning a name to a geographic feature (a stream) within Napa County, I needed to do some research to provide an answer.

+Bureau (TTB), an agency of the Department of the Treasury, establishes viticultural area names upon application by wine producers in the area.
+You can visit their website at https://www.ttb.gov/wine/american-viticultural-area-ava to learn more about how to apply for a viticultural area name or to read the list of approximately 150 viticultural areas already designated.
 Having a well-known viticultural area name on a bottle of wine can influence the price which consumers are willing to pay for that bottle.
 Location inside or outside of a certain viticultural area can also influence the purchase price of vineyard land and the price per ton paid for grapes grown on that land.
-Geographic names can have great significance, as shown by the recent legislative battles over using the name Napa County or Napa Valley on the labels of bottles of wine made from grapes that were grown and made into wine outside of our area.
+Geographic names can have great significance as shown by the recent legislative battles over using the name Napa County or Napa Valley on the labels of bottles of wine made from grapes that were grown and made into wine outside of our area.

 Napa, CA 94559

 Main Phone: 707-253-4467